kevinsea/Insight-Wiki-Stage/Home.md

 * [[Change Log]]

 ## Other Stuff ##
-* [[Code Snippets]] - install these into Visual Studio to get instant repository code.
 * [[Stored Procedures vs SQL Text]] - discusses the differences between using Stored Procedures and SQL Text with Insight.
 * [[Creating Commands]] - how to create a command manually for reuse.
 * [[Insight v Dapper]] - Dapper was the inspiration for parts of Insight, but now they are totally different.